Wildlander-mod/wildlander-mod.github.io/3-YourFirstCharacter/Character-Creation.md

 ## STANDING STONES

+{: .highlight}
-Note: once you take a stone from given group, you will become locked to that group.
+Once you take a stone from given group, you will become locked to that group.
 For example, after taking Warrior you will be able to change your stone only to Lady/Lord/Steed and not others.

 ## < The Warrior Group >
 * Lady: Those under the sign of the Lady regenerate Stamina faster.